theBlackBoxSociety/CodeCrashCourses/RaspberryPiPicoTutorial.md

 <hr>
-<a name="1">1.</a> What Is Physical Computing?
+<span name="1">1.</span> What Is Physical Computing?
 All computing is physical.
 We work with computational systems by taking action with our bodies, on devices.
 The construction of computing devices, and their use, consumes raw materials and energy as well.
 In short, the virtual always has physical consequences.
 Physical Computing here refers especially to creating or using devices that interact with the world around them.
 A computer senses its environment (as touch, movement, temperature, ...), processes that information, and then performs some action (with lights, motors, ...).

-<a name="2">2.</a> [This webpage](https://www.raspberrypi.org/documentation/microcontrollers/) also includes a wealth of additional resources.
+<span name="2">2.</span> [This webpage](https://www.raspberrypi.org/documentation/microcontrollers/) also includes a wealth of additional resources.
 Click on the tabs and scroll to access guides, projects, and the data book collection – a bookshelf of detailed technical documentation covering everything from the inner workings of the RP2040 microcontroller which powers your Pico to programming in both the Python and C/C++ languages.

 <hr>

-<div style=text-align:center;>This tutorial is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported (CC BY-NC-SA 3.0)</div>
+<div style="text-align:center;">This tutorial is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported (CC BY-NC-SA 3.0)</div>